Main content start

 Altogether, my research (a) broadens our sociological understanding of how race and nativity intersect to determine the creation, perpetuation, or reduction of spatial inequality, and (b) broadens our methodological and theoretical toolkit to answer questions limited by traditional approaches.

 I received my B.S. in mathematics and economics from the Ohio State University and an M.A. in sociology from Stanford University.
-My work has been published in the Journal of Ethnic and Migration Studies and Sociological Methods & Research and has been supported by grants and fellowships from the American Educational Research Association, the National Science Foundation, Stanford University Vice Provost for Graduate Education, and the Knight-Hennessy Scholarship.
+My work has been supported by grants and fellowships from the American Educational Research Association, the National Science Foundation, Stanford University Vice Provost for Graduate Education, and the Knight-Hennessy Scholarship.

 Contact